Daniel Gimeno Traver

-Daniel Gimeno Traver ([daˈnjel xiˈmeno tɾaˈβeɾ]; born 7 August 1985) is a professional Spanish tennis player who turned pro in 2004, when he was eighteen years old.
+Daniel Gimeno Traver ([daˈnjel xiˈmeno tɾaˈβeɾ]; born 7 August 1985) is a inactive professional Spanish tennis player who turned pro in 2004, when he was eighteen years old.
 He reached the final of Casablanca in 2015 and has won 12 Challenger Tour events, achieving a career-high singles ranking of World No. 48 in March 2013.

 Personal life

 Daniel Gimeno Traver was born 7 August 1985 in Valencia, Spain.
 He is the son of Javier, a chemist, and Marisol, a nurse, and is the second of four brothers, Carlos, Miguel and Víctor being his siblings.

 Tennis career

 Gimeno Traver started playing tennis at the age of 2.
 He prefers to play on clay and is currently coached by Israel Sevilla.

 Juniors

 As a junior, he won the European Championships in 2003 beating Marcos Baghdatis in Switzerland.
 Gimeno Traver won a further 5 junior titles, compiling a singles win–loss record of 51–10 and reaching as high as No. 4 in the junior world rankings in May 2003.
 He also beat Novak Djokovic on the way to a quarter-final place at Roland Garros, losing to Jo-Wilfried Tsonga.